 When do you repay a Director’s Loan?

-HMRC rules state that Director’s Loans must be repaid within nine months of the company’s year-end, in order to avoid any additional tax.
+HMRC rules state that Director’s Loans must be repaid within nine months and one day of the company’s year-end in order to avoid additional tax charges.
 Your contractor accountant will be able to advise you on your company’s year end and when this date would be.

 What are the associated tax implications?